 As political commentator Waleed Aly states: “What would matter is the image.
 The video had to be made, the event had to be broadcast.
 This matters more than the killing itself ….
 For us in Australia, it’s most dangerously a symbol: a brand that a young man can claim for himself; a flag in which he can wrap himself – and his proposed victim.”

-As Dr Anne Azza Aly, research fellow at Curtin University, says ” all terrorism is theatre and all counter-terrorism is theatre,” which means that just as the terrorists seek to construct just the right image, so too does the Government manufacture a spectical in its bid to show to the public that it is prioritising public security above all else.
+Labor Senator, Dr Anne Azza Aly, and former research fellow at Curtin University, says ” all terrorism is theatre and all counter-terrorism is theatre,” which means that just as the terrorists seek to construct just the right image, so too does the Government manufacture a spectacle in its bid to show to the public that it is prioritising public security above all else.

 Dr Aly explains, “I could go down to Toys-R-Us and get one of those light sabre things that goes “zhoot zhoot” and every time you walk into my classroom I could go, “Wait a minute.”
 Zhoot zhoot and that would have an effect because that’s what security is.
 That’s what counter-terrorism is … It’s all about theatre”.
 She connects the show with perception: “It is about convincing people and changing people’s minds to a particular world view, whether that world view is that of ISIS and the Islamic State or whether that world view is that of the Australian Government and democratic values and so on and so forth.”